 What we do

-Hundreds of thousands of tonnes of good food is wasted by the UK food industry every year.
+3.6 Million tonnes of good food is wasted by the UK food industry every year.
 At the same time, millions of people are struggling to afford to eat.

 Our work addresses these two issues by redistributing food industry surplus which would otherwise be wasted, to the people that need it most.